Skip to content

 • Wipe down any spills

 This one habit connects your fridge to your meal planning and eliminates the #1 source of overbuying: not knowing what you already have.
-For tips on storing meal prep food specifically, our guide on how to store meal prep food to last longer covers container types, stacking systems, and safe storage durations.
+If most of what fills your fridge is meal-prepped batches, our guide on how to store meal prep food to last longer covers container types, stacking systems, and safe storage durations.

 What Goes Where in Your Fridge (Temperature Guide)

 Understanding your fridge's temperature zones turns random food placement into a system that keeps food fresh longer and safer to eat.
-According to FDA food safety guidelines, a fridge should be kept at or below 40°F, but individual zones within your fridge vary by 3–5 degrees.
+According to FDA food safety guidelines, a fridge should sit at or below 40°F, but individual zones within your fridge vary by 3–5 degrees.

 Door Shelves (Warmest: 40–42°F)